CURENT/andes/docs/source/getting_started/tutorial/interactive.rst

 .. note::

-    In the following, code that starts with ``>>>`` are Python code. and should be run inside Python, IPython, or Jupyter Notebook.
+    In the following, code blocks starting with ``>>>`` are Python code and should be executed inside Python, IPython, or Jupyter Notebook.
 Python code should not be entered into Anaconda Prompt or Linux shell.

 Import